MPC2grim911/WB_coding_challenge/README.txt

       in search results.
 App UI displays search result contents and boolean result.

-   - Note: TestCase Incomplete
+   - Note: TestCase (potentially) incomplete

+        - there are two versions of this project
+           * Android Studio
+           * Python

+   (ver.)
+Android Studio

        Status:

          * FireFox - Mostly Complete (test and debug code logic)
          * Chrome - Incomplete
          * UI -  Complete    (set to test, debug, and refine)

        (Intended) UI Instructions:

              * Choosing a button will launch instantiate Selenium for respective FireFox and Chrome browsers

              * Wait time of 30 seconds to display/update results

                     - Contents shown are search results and boolean assertion

        (Potential) Warnings:

-       * Different FireFox versions may have different content names for Google's javascript html className and id
+          * html className and ids might be wrong

           * Coding method for FireFox search might not be requested Selenium page object model format

           * See project FIXME notes for additional warnings

        Future Progress Notes:

-	- Personal study and research into Selenium coding concept and how Appium is utilized for a better understanding before further attempts
+          - Personal study and research into Selenium coding concept and how Appium is utilized in Android Studio for a better understanding before further attempts

           - See project code FIXME's for additional notes and developments

+   (ver.)
+Python

+       Status:

+         * FireFox - Incomplete
+         * Chrome - Potentially complete  (test and debug)

+      Instructions:

+          * Run Python code(s)

+      Warnings:

+         * Firefox Selenium webdriver may not work

+         * Chrome Selenium webdriver should potentially work

+         * Make sure that python selenium webdrivers have their json files

+      Future Progress Notes:

+          - Personal study and research into Selenium coding for firefox webdriver

+          - See project code FIXME's for additional notes